-The Financial Services Proposition Governance Forum meets every month to discuss fund performance (quarterly in depth), risk and current issues relating to the options available to policyholders.
+The FSMC also approves escalated recommendations from the Financial Services Pricing Committee (FSPC) and FSPGF.
+The FSPGF meets every month to discuss fund performance (including quarterly meetings with more in-depth discussions), risk and current issues relating to the options available to policyholders.